 Pacific Gas and Electric (PG&E) previously held the largest NERC-CIP fine of $2.7 million in 2018.
 The company has also incurred over $30 billion in legal damages due to its negligence in the California wildfires.

 Cybersecurity is still a relatively new discipline.
-But if lessons can be learned from safety practices, the stakes for cybersecurity and costs of cyber incidents will continue to rise.
+But if lessons can be learned from functional safety requirements and practices, the stakes for cybersecurity and costs of cyber incidents will continue to rise.
 And rightly so.

 Protecting today’s cyber-physical world